How to limit dependency on 3rd party tools and libraries

 It's easy to allow 3rd party code to weave and integrate itself into your app, and it's only until you need to replace or remove it that you realize it's become more of a weed than a benefit.

-Refactoring and changing libraries is eventually inevitable in practically any long term project.
+Refactoring and changing libraries is eventually inevitable in practically any long-term project.
 So what can you do to make the migration process easier?

-In order to reduce dependency on a 3rd party library, you can create a single entry point where the 3rd party library is accessed.
+To reduce dependency on a 3rd party library, you can create a single entry point where the 3rd party library is accessed.
 Then, throughout the app, you can access the local entry point instead of accessing the package directly.
 The day you decide to migrate, all you have to do is migrate the entry point instead of every instance the package was used.